Pirouz-Nourian/Spatial_Computing_Design_Studio20/docs/a4_forming_process.md

 #### Modularity
 Keeping with our main goal of creating a sustainable and modular system, we designed individual voxels as spatial modules that can be interconnected to create spaces with different programs.
-We aimed for a designed which chould be easily adapted if and when the buiding had to change, meaning modules could be added or removed or their function could be easily changed.
+We aimed for a design which chould be easily adapted if and when the buiding had to change, meaning modules could be added or removed or their function could be easily changed.
 <img src="../img/modularity.PNG" width="700">

 #### Modular system